asce-web/bridge-designer/src/app/features/printing-3d/README.md

 ## Requirement

-On command, we'll emit a single OBJ file suitable for slicing and printing.
-We use OBJ rather than STL so that multiple snap together pieces can be included.
-STL supports only one mesh.
-There appears no reasonable way to make the prints truly functional.
-They’ll amount to scale models.
+On command, we'll emit OBJ files suitable for slicing and printing.
+It's OBJ rather than STL so that multiple parts can be included as separate objects.
+STL supports only one.

+There appears to be no reasonable way to make the prints functional in any way.
+They’ll amount to near-scale models.

 The pieces are:

 - **Two trusses**.
 A pair of mirror image meshes.
-Pin locations are small holes with a square counterbore on the inside to orient pins.
-The deck-adjacent side of the mesh will be flat so that no support material is needed.
-Members will have scale sizes.
-Consequently, the other side of the mesh will reflect that variability.
+Joints are are small diamond-shaped holes to receive same-shaped cross-member pins.
+The deck side of the truss is flat so that no printing supports are needed.
+Members have scale sizes.
+The extra thickness of gussets will all be on the outside surface.
-- **Joint pins**.
+- **Cross-members**.
 Thin square bars with pins that snap into joint holes in trusses.
 - **Deck segments**.
 L-shaped prisms.
 All but one includes one deck beam and one segment of deck and wear surface.
 The end over each beam has a slot that matches a tab on the corresponding non-beam end of the next segment.
 End segments include the deck cantilever and abutment pillow block.
 The right end segment is special in that it includes the _two_